GSA-TTS/identity-handbook/_articles/manage-50-50-state.md

 ### Delete a route
 * Deploy 1: Remove all links and redirects to the route
 * Deploy 2: Change the route to a redirect if possible to avoid user 404s from bookmarks.
-* Deploy 3: 2-4 weeks later, check logs and remove the deprecated route.
+* Deploy 3: 2-4 weeks later, check `production.log` request logs and remove the deprecated route.

 ### Rename a route
 * Deploy 1: Add the new route and controller action.
 Make the old route point to the new controller.
 * Deploy 2: Delete the old controller action.
-* Deploy 3: 2-4 weeks later, check logs and remove the deprecated route.
+* Deploy 3: 2-4 weeks later, check `production.log` request logs and remove the deprecated route.

 ## Feature flags